emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 │   └── external/       # Data from external sources
 ├── docs/               # Project documentation (MkDocs)
-├── endpoints/          # API endpoints and services ├── models/             # Trained models and model artifacts │   ├── trained/        # Saved model files
+├── endpoints/          # API endpoints and services ├── mlx-components/     # MLX component registry and extracted components ├── models/             # Trained models and model artifacts │   ├── trained/        # Saved model files
 │   └── evaluation/     # Model evaluation results
 ├── notebooks/          # Jupyter notebooks
-├── reports/            # Generated analysis reports
+├── plugins/            # Plugin system and custom plugins ├── reports/            # Generated analysis reports
 │   ├── figures/        # Generated graphics and figures
 │   └── tables/         # Generated tables
-├── src/                # Source code for use in this project ├── tests/              # Test suite
+├── src/                # Source code for use in this project ├── templates/          # Project templates and scaffolding ├── tests/              # Test suite
 └── workflows/          # Data and model workflows
     └── tests/          # Workflow tests
 ```

 ## Key Directories

+### .env

+The `.env/` directory contains a Python virtual environment for the project.
+This directory is created when setting up the development environment and contains the Python interpreter and installed packages for the project.

+### .projen/

+The `.projen/` directory contains projen-generated configuration files and build artifacts.
+This directory is managed automatically by projen and should not be manually edited.

+### mlx-components/

+The `mlx-components/` directory contains the MLX component registry and extracted reusable components:

+- **registry.json**: Component metadata and registry
+- **extracted/**: Extracted components from source code
+- **templates/**: Component templates for scaffolding

+This directory is created when running `mlx extract` and is used by the MLX component system.

+### plugins/

+The `plugins/` directory contains the plugin system implementation and custom plugins:

+- **core/**: Core plugin infrastructure
+- **custom/**: Project-specific plugins
+- **registry/**: Plugin registry and metadata
+- **examples/**: Example plugin implementations

+### templates/

+The `templates/` directory contains project templates, scaffolding files, and code generation templates:

+- **project/**: Project structure templates
+- **component/**: Component templates
+- **config/**: Configuration file templates
+- **docs/**: Documentation templates

 ### data/